szymon-grzesiak/certifier-chall/README.md

 * Using Next.js and TypeScript for development.
 * Maintaining a clean, well-structured, and readable codebase.

+---

+## ✨ Bonus Features (Out of Scope)

+As an extra step beyond the core requirements, I implemented:

+* **Basic SEO:** Added essential metadata for better search engine visibility.
+* **Security Headers:** Configured fundamental security headers in the `next.config.ts` file to enhance the application's security.

+---

 ## 🛠️ Tech Stack

 * **Framework:** Next.js 15 (App Router)